-Model Diagrams

 Examples

 The examples below illustrate the use of the QIDAM in creating data mapping expressions.
 The leftmost column shows the identifier of the document from which the source expression was obtained.
-Where the source document ID is prefixed with NQF, it indicates the document was from the National Quality Forum, and where it is prefixed with CMS it indicates a Centers for Medicare and Medicaid Services eCQM.
+Where the source document ID is prefixed with NQF, it indicates the document was an eCQM from the National Quality Forum, and where it is prefixed with CMS it indicates a Centers for Medicare and Medicaid Services eCQM.
 The subsequent digits provide the identifier assigned by NQF or CMS to that measure.
 The second column contains the expression from the source document.
 In the third column, the expressions are written in pseudocode.
-For the semantic references, these examples use the QIDAM category.
 Where the abbreviation VS is used, it indicates a value set.

-Table 4.
+Table 3.
 Example expressions written with QIDAM